dseda/dseda/README.md

  I’m currently working on something cool 😉

-🌱  I’m currently learning React
+🌱  I’m currently learning React Router

+👩‍💻 Read more about my projects at [My Portfolio](https://seda.github.io/)

 📫  How to reach me: sedademirgf@gmail.com